About the fabrics

 SPANDEX:

 Spandex, (aka Lycra or elastane) is a synthetic material.
-Many fabrics I use do contain a small percentage of this for comfort and elasticity.
+All fabrics I use contain a small percentage (3%-10%) of spandex for comfort and elasticity.
 The stretch is especially important in making underwear and clothing that moves with you, and hugs your body comfortably.

 Spandex, (aka Lycra or elastane) is a synthetic material.
-Many fabrics I use do contain a small percentage of this for comfort and elasticity.
+All fabrics I use contain a small percentage (3%-10%) of spandex for comfort and elasticity.
 The stretch is especially important in making underwear and clothing that moves with you, and hugs your body comfortably.

 SOURCES: